Abortion-rights supporters demonstrate in Seattle and across the U.S.

 If Roe v.
 Wade is overturned, abortion laws would remain unchanged in Washington, where the state legalized abortions in 1970 and a 1991 ballot measure codified Roe v.
 Wade into state law.

 But the state would likely see an influx of people traveling from other states, including Idaho, where it would become a felony to perform an abortion except for narrow exceptions.
-To boost access, some advocates hope to see the state could set aside funding to help cover the costs of abortion, similar to a $15 million plan in Oregon.
+To boost access, some advocates hope to see the state set aside funding to help cover the costs of abortion, similar to a $15 million plan in Oregon.

 Updates to come.